chlorm/kratos/README.md

 	+ add init check to see if executing shell is supported, if not try to find and spawn a compatible shell, else fail
 * Support for updating dotfiles & kratos repos
-* Always exclude symlinking the ~/.bin dir.  symlink contents into dir
 * Add support for config file in dotfiles
 * Fix how environment variables and aliases are handled and split appropriately between dotfiles and kratos
 * Move wrapper scripts back to kratos
 * Add support for parsing for and replacing variables in config files
-* Add support for a do before/after hook for dotfiles, needed for directory creation and such
 * Add a way to find or set the dotfile dir at install time
 * Fix deskenv exec support
-* Remove shell fixes for arrays and only support shells that support BASH style arrays (i.e. bash, zsh, ksh)
 * Add user agent support
 * Work on PATH configuration
 * Work on SSH configuration and handling of keys
-* Split shell loader functions out of lib/core.sh (e.g. prompt)
 * Allow user defined color scheme
 * Add color mapping between terminals color levels (e.g. 1/4/8/16/88/256)
 	+ Should generate a file with the colors at each level that is sourced by the